-The dose of Anastrozole is one 1 mg tablet taken once a day.
-For patients with advanced breast cancer, Anastrozole Tablets should be continued until tumor progression.
-Anastrozole Tablets can be taken with or without food.
+The dose of anastrozole tablets are one 1 mg tablet taken once a day.
+For patients with advanced breast cancer, anastrozole tablets should be continued until tumor progression.
+Anastrozole tablets can be taken with or without food.

 For adjuvant treatment of early breast cancer in postmenopausal women, the optimal duration of therapy is unknown.
-In the ATAC trial, Anastrozole was administered for five years [see Clinical Studies (14.1)].
+In the ATAC trial, anastrozole tablets were administered for five years [see Clinical Studies (14.1)]

-No dosage adjustment is necessary for patients with renal impairment or for elderly patients [see Use in Specific Populations (8.6)].
+No dosage adjustment is necessary for patients with renal impairment or for elderly patients [see Use in Specific Populations (8.6)]